KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Yussif" target="_blank">... more</a>
       </p>
       <p>
-  Yussif is a fictional character created for The Chosen.
+  Yussif was uniquely created for The Chosen.
 While there were members of the Sanhedrin who believed in Jesus secretly (like Nicodemus and Joseph of Arimathea), Yussif is not named in the biblical text.